AndreasWebdev/nhentai-lookup/README.md

-# nHentai Number Genie
+# nHentai Lookup
- Discord Bot for those nasty nHentai Numbers
+ nHentai Lookup allows you to search and preview nHentai doujins on Discord

 # Setup
 1. Clone the repo